 WHAT: Angry Owl as a running party.
-We have 8 different races over the weekend.
-24 hour, 12 hour, or 6 hour runs as well as 10 mile and 3 mile runs over a flat one mile loop.
+We have 5 different races over the weekend.
+24 hour, 12 hour, or 6 hour runs over a flat one mile loop.
 Think of these timed runs like an elementary school jog-a-thon for grown ups (snacks included).

 Runners who register will for the timed runs will have that amount of time to run as many miles as they can around our one-mile loop.